phpearth/docs/faq/misc/structure.md

 code, templates, application configuration, unit tests... ) into two separate repositories.

-In above example the `node_modules` directory is a standard directory (similar to Composer's `vendor`) managed by Node.js tooling system - npm or yarn.
+In the above example the `node_modules` directory is a standard directory (similar to Composer's `vendor`) managed by Node.js tooling system - npm or yarn.

 Instead of separating project into two repositories, the directory `assets` is used for storing uncompiled raw one or more of JavaScript, CSS, SaSS, LESS, images